wotkad/rise/README.md

 #### 📦 Build project

-9. To start building the project, you must press `CTRL + C` to stop the development process and run the `yarn build` command - the project will be created in the `/dist` directory.
+9. To start building the project, you must press `CTRL + C` to stop the development process and run the `yarn build` command - the project will be created in the `/build` directory.

 #### 🔬 Testing

 10. Testing is possible via `http-server`.
 Before starting, you need to build the project with the `yarn build` command.
-Next, by running `npx http-server -p 9090 ./dist`, you can see the build in action at the URL `http://localhost:9090`.
+Next, by running `npx http-server -p 9090 ./build`, you can see the build in action at the URL `http://localhost:9090`.
 11. Broken Link Checker - Script for checking the functionality of links on the entire site (To run, you need to run the `node blc` command when the project is running).

 ## 📂 File structure

-- `dist`: The assembly will be placed here and ready to be installed on the server.
+- `build`: The assembly will be placed here and ready to be installed on the server.
 No changes are required here as it is automatically generated from source files.
 - `node_modules`: Contains all javascript dependencies. **Do not modify any files.**
 - `src`: All source code is contained here.
 Resources, `.js`, `.scss`, `.pug`, etc. **Any changes you wish to make to the website must be made here.**
   - `assets`: Main working directory.